cobbzilla/hokeylization/README.md

       ... more keys ...
     }

-If this file was named `myfile.js`, you can translate it to Spanish with:
+If this file was named `myfile.en.js`, you can translate it to Spanish and German with:

-    hokey -l es -o myfile.es.js myfile.js
+    hokey -l es,de -o myfile.LANG.js myfile.en.js

+The `LANG` in the above is special -- I hope you're not using it in your filenames, because it's a reserved word in this tool!
+The `LANG` is replaced with the language code for the output files, so the above command creates the files:

+    myfile.es.js
+    myfile.de.js

-For the `-l` / `--language` option, you can use any 2-letter language code [supported by Google Translate](https://cloud.google.com/translate/docs/languages)
+The `-l` / `--language` option is a comma-separated list of 2-letter language codes [supported by Google Translate](https://cloud.google.com/translate/docs/languages)

+If the output file already exists, it will not be overwritten.
+Instead, only translations for missing keys will be generated and appended to the end of the output JS file.

+To re-translate all keys, use the `-f` / `--force` option.

 ## Translating a directory of text files
 You can also translate a directory, hokey will recursively visit every file